jsthomas/tidy_email/README.md

 complicated than the one provided by Mailgun.
 Both services have a free tier and aren't terribly expensive for small volumes of mail.

-To use sendgrid with `tidy-email`, you will need:
+To use Sendgrid with `tidy-email`, you will need:

 1. An API key.
 You'll need to create this in the console and set the permissions accordingly.